The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Introduction

 In \cite{FHM17}, authors treated \eqref{maineq}-\eqref{bdry} at the high regularity level (i.e., in $H_x^s(\mathbb{R}_+)$ with $s>1/2$) and obtained estimates in the $L_t^\infty(0,T;H_x^s(\mathbb{R}_+))$ norm.
 In this setting, $H_x^s(\mathbb{R}_+)$ is a Banach algebra, i.e., and therefore handling the nonlinearities via contraction is relatively easier.
-Unfortunately, in the low regularity setting $s\le \frac{1}{2}$, $H_x^s(\mathbb{R}_+)$ looses its algebra structure, and estimates in the $L_t^\infty(0,T;H_x^s(\mathbb{R}_+))$ norm are not good enough to perform the associated nonlinear analysis.
-The classical method in the theory of nonlinear dispersive PDEs for dealing with this difficulty is to prove Strichartz type estimates in mixed norm function spaces $L_t^\lambda(0,T;W_x^{{s,r}}(\mathbb{R}_+))$, where $(\lambda,r)$ satisfies a special \emph{admissibility} condition intrinsic to the underlying evolution operator.
-Although \cite{Holmer} and \cite{Bona18} proved such estimates in the low regularity setting, their proofs are somewhat elaborate and technical.
-Strichartz estimates generally rely on local-in-time dispersive estimates.
-However, it is not clear whether these estimates can be proven through the analysis of the representation formula obtained via the Fokas method.
-The goal of this paper is to show that dispersive estimates can be obtained very easily by utilizing Fokas's solution formulation and a few basic tools from oscillatory integrals.
+In the low regularity setting $s\le \frac{1}{2}$, $H_x^s(\mathbb{R}_+)$ looses its algebra structure, and estimates in the $L_t^\infty(0,T;H_x^s(\mathbb{R}_+))$ norm are not good enough to perform the associated nonlinear analysis.
+The classical method in the theory of nonlinear dispersive PDEs for dealing with this difficulty is to prove Strichartz type estimates in mixed norm function spaces $L_t^\lambda(0,T;H_x^{{s,r}}(\mathbb{R}_+))$, where $(\lambda,r)$ satisfies a special {admissibility} condition intrinsic to the underlying evolution operator.
+Holmer \cite{Holmer} and Bona, et al. \cite{Bona18} gave proofs of such estimates for the Dirichlet problem in the low regularity setting by analyzing the representation formulas obtained through Riemann–Liouville fractional integral and Laplace transform, respectively.

-One should not expect a local wellposesness result for negative indices in light of the theory of Cauchy problems.
-Indeed, let us consider the NLS on the real line: